jpt1729/Alarm-Clock/JOURNAL.md

 The PCB has some errors and for some reason says I need to connect the ground even though there is a powerflag, but those are issues I feel fine ignoring lol.

 I am starting to work on the case in fusion360.

+# June 30th

+I've been starting to work on the case and I realised that 2 ec11 encoders doesn't really make any sense and that the current structure makes the clock look werid lol.

+I have to do some redesign to support the buzzer which will wake me up.
+Its going to be on the snooze bar and there will be 2 big of them.

+I also made a mistake and accidentally deleted the correct copy of the pcb 🤦‍♂️🤦‍♂️🤦‍♂️ so now I gotta redo some sizing changes and stuff